- Subject Area

 Continuing Your Journey

-You may want to advance onto a Foundation Degree in Childhood and Youth Studies at The Manchester College to expand your knowledge further, or you might want to dive straight into one of a number of exciting career opportunities in education.
-Link to Careers or Link to Careers 2 This could include becoming an Early Years Educator, a practitioner in nursery schools or reception classes, or a childminder.
+You may want to advance onto a Foundation Degree in Childhood and Youth Studies at The Manchester College to expand your knowledge further, or you might want to dive straight into the exciting career opportunities in early years education.
+This could include becoming an Early Years Educator, a practitioner in nursery schools or reception classes, or an assistant in Children’s Centres.

 Fees, Finance & Funding

 There’s lots of help available to make sure you can afford college, including a number of different funding options, tuition fee loans, bursaries and special grants.
-We’ve put all the information together to make it easier to understand and find what support you can get on Fees, Funding and Finance Page.
-Fees, Funding and Finance
+We’ve put all the information together to make it easier to understand and find what support you can get on our dedicated finance page.

 Got a question?